marcelc63/popular-contract-templates/README.md

 ### #11 - AdidasOriginals

-Someone was able to mint 300 AdidasOriginals NFTs bypassing the 2 NFTs per walelt limit.
+Someone was able to mint 300 AdidasOriginals NFTs bypassing the 2 NFTs per wallet limit.
 This is my best guess of how the contract looks.

 [Template](https://github.com/marcelc63/popular-contract-templates/tree/adidasoriginals-template)